space-wizards/docs/src/en/space-station-14/round-flow/antagonists/Blob Proposal.md

 ## Unit Variations

--Evolutions could include unique and alternate upgrades to encourage even more variation in a Blob's strategy.
-IE: The Blob researches Metaphase and chooses between Blobbernauts or more powerful Spore Cannons.
+Evolutions could include unique and alternate upgrades to encourage even more variation in a Blob's strategy.
+ - IE: The Blob researches Metaphase and chooses between Blobbernauts or more powerful Spore Cannons.
 Ideally it would be between only two options to not overwhelm a Blob Player with choice, but should still feel meaningful towards their overall development.